Students' financial support in Finland

 Studies at institutes of higher education can be financed with student financial aid from the state of Finland, provided that one is generally eligible.
 The prerequisites for granting financial aid are admission at a tertiary education institution, full-time study, and need for financial aid.
 The aid consists of a study grant and a government guarantee for student loan.

-Starting from Aug 1st 2017 students living in rented accommodation in Finland will be covered by the general housing allowance.
+Students living in rented accommodation in Finland are covered by the general housing allowance.
 Also changes in the amount of government guarantees for student loans, the amount of study grant and the amount of maximum eligibility period will undergo changes as well.

 Study grant is available for full-time studies lasting at least eight weeks at institution of higher education.
 Non-citizens of Finland can get financial aid for studies in Finland if they live in Finland on a permanent basis for a purpose other than studying, like employment, family ties or return migration.
 This requires that they are registered as a permanent resident in the Finnish population register system.
 The purpose of residence in Finland is determined by reference to such matters as the residence permit, registration or acceptance to an educational institution.
 In order to receive study grant, students must make satisfactory progress in their studies.
 The amount of your study grant is affected by when you began your first course of higher education study.
 Your possible additional income affects the number of months per year for which you can get financial aid.
 You must make sure that you do not exceed a set limit for annual income.
 More specific information of student financial aid.